Sardines (Inside No. 9): Development and production

-The comedy writers and actors Steve Pemberton and Reece Shearsmith, who had previously worked together on The League of Gentlemen and Psychoville, took inspiration for Inside No. 9 from "David and Maureen", the fourth episode of the first series of Psychoville, which was in turn inspired by Alfred Hitchcock's Rope.
-"David and Maureen" took place entirely in a single room, and it was filmed in only two shots.
+The comedy writers and actors Steve Pemberton and Reece Shearsmith, who had worked together on The League of Gentlemen and Psychoville, took inspiration for Inside No. 9 from "David and Maureen", the fourth episode of the first series of Psychoville, which was inspired by Alfred Hitchcock's Rope.
+"David and Maureen" took place in a room, and it was filmed in two shots.
 The writers were keen to explore other stories in this bottle episode or TV play format, and Inside No. 9 allowed them to do this.
-At the same time, the concept of Inside No. 9 was a "reaction" to Psychoville, with Shearsmith saying that "We'd been so involved with labyrinthine over-arcing, we thought it would be nice to do six different stories with a complete new house of people each week.
+The concept of Inside No. 9 was a "reaction" to Psychoville, with Shearsmith saying that "We'd been so involved with labyrinthine over-arching, we thought it would be nice to do six different stories with a complete new house of people each week.
 That's appealing, because as a viewer you might not like this story, but you've got a different one next week."

-The format of the series also pays homage to Tales of the Unexpected, The Twilight Zone, and Alfred Hitchcock Presents.
+The format of the series pays homage to Tales of the Unexpected, The Twilight Zone and Alfred Hitchcock Presents.
 Pemberton and Shearsmith returned to writing more macabre stories, according to the latter, as they "always feel slightly unfulfilled if [they] write something that's purely comedic, it just feels too frivolous and light".
-During the filming of "Sardines", Shearsmith professed excitement to be working on Inside No. 9, saying that "being in the middle of filming a third series of Psychoville would be utterly depressing".
-Pemberton and Shearsmith aimed for a simpler experience than Psychoville, describing "Sardines" by saying the episode is "just about some good actors in a wardrobe with a good story".
+During the filming of "Sardines", Shearsmith said "being in the middle of filming a third series of Psychoville would be utterly depressing".
+Pemberton and Shearsmith aimed for a simpler experience than Psychoville, describing "Sardines" as "just about some good actors in a wardrobe with a good story".
 As each episode of Inside No. 9 features new characters, the writers were able to attract actors who might have been unwilling to commit to an entire series.
 In addition to Pemberton and Shearsmith, "Sardines" starred Katherine Parkinson, Tim Key, Luke Pasqualino, Ophelia Lovibond, Anne Reid, Julian Rhind-Tutt, Anna Chancellor, Marc Wootton, Ben Willbond, and Timothy West.
-West had previously starred in Tales of the Unexpected, and Shearsmith said that, due to this prior appearance, "it was a great nod" to have West in the episode.
-"Sardines" has more characters than any other episode of the first series of Inside No. 9, and these characters were written before casting took place.
-Pemberton recalls the fun he had in selecting a cast for the episode, aiming to bring together a very varied group of actors who would work well as a group.
+West had appeared in Tales of the Unexpected, and Shearsmith said that "it was a great nod" to have West in the episode.
+"Sardines" has more characters than any other episode of the first series of Inside No. 9, and these characters were written before casting.
+Pemberton recalls the fun he had in selecting a cast for the episode, aiming to bring together a varied group of actors who would work well as a group.